 Tendons are the tissues that attach your muscles to your bones.
 Ligaments are what attach your bones to one another.
 The place where a tendon or ligament meets your bone is called an enthesis.
 Your doctor might use the plural, entheses.

 Enthesopathy is an umbrella term for conditions that affect these connection points.
 Enthesitis is when they get inflamed and become painful because of injury, overuse, or disease.

 Enthesitis is common in some forms of arthritis, including psoriatic arthritis and ankylosing spondylitis.
 It also can happen in some children with juvenile idiopathic arthritis (also known as juvenile rheumatoid arthritis).

-Soreness at the back of your heel caused by enthesitis is sometimes called Achilles' tendonitis.
+Soreness at the back of your heel caused by enthesitis is sometimes called Achilles tendinitis or plantar fasciitis pain at the bottom of your foot.
 This pain can make it hard for you to run or climb stairs.

 The Connection With Arthritis

 Some kinds of arthritis are autoimmune disorders.
 This means your body's immune system makes chemicals that attack and damage your own tissues.
 This can cause enthesitis.

 It's a common symptom of two kinds of autoimmune arthritis -- psoriatic arthritis and ankylosing spondylitis.
 Psoriatic arthritis, which is common in people with the skin condition psoriasis, can affect your entire body.
 Ankylosing spondylitis mainly affects your spine.

 Enthesitis also happens in about 10% to 20% of children with juvenile idiopathic arthritis, which can affect one or more joints and lasts at least 6 weeks.
 These children are described as having enthesitis-related arthritis (ERA).